-Adapting extensive family farming systems to climate change to improve livelihoods
+Adapting family farming systems to climate change to improve livelihoods

 The implemented initiative

-Through FONTAGRO financing and own resources, INTA and La Molina Agrarian University promote innovations in establishments of 100 demonstrator producers in 4 regions of Argentina and Perú.
-The objective is to adapt their systems to climate change and link their production to short marketing circuits, in order to improve their livelihoods.
+With FONTAGRO funding and its own resources, INTA and the Agrarian University La Molina are promoting technological innovations in four regions of Argentina and Peru.
+The aim is to adapt family livestock systems to climate change and link their production to short marketing circuits in order to improve their livelihoods.

 The technological solution

-Around 100 family livestock farmers in Argentina and Peru implement technological innovations in their farms such as: forage evaluation and adjustment of carring capacity, strategic supplementation and sanitary plan, generate management infrastructure such as paddocks and sheds, capture, store and transport water for family and animal use, improve their irrigation systems, cultivate forage species as a protein and / or energy bank and are linked to local markets through fairs and / or associative sales.
+Family livestock producers in Argentina and Peru implement technological innovations in their livestock farms such as: management infrastructure such as paddocks and sheds, capture, store and transport water for family and animal consumption, improve their irrigation systems, cultivate forage species as a protein and/or energy bank, and link up with local markets through fairs and/or associative sales.

 Due to climate change we lost our water source for us and our animals.
 Thanks to the project we were able to capture a spring and bring clean water for us, our animals and now we plan to produce fodder with the surplus water.